ernestoresende/graphql-apollo-gcp/README.md

 The script will use the bundled output from the `/dist` directory, and name your function using the provided string on the `CLOUD_FUNCTION_NAME` environment variable.

 > **Note**
 > The deploy script currently uses POSIX compliant commands, and **will not work on Windows** (I encourage you to file an issue and/or open a pull request if you can help me solve this).
-If you're using Windows, you can use the `gcloud` CLI tool directly to deploy your function, and change the correct flags accordingly:
+If you're using Windows, you can use the `gcloud` CLI tool directly to deploy your function, and change the correct flags accordingly.
 >
+> Run the `prepack` command to generate the `/dist` directory.
+Then run the GCloud CLI Tool with the following command:
+>
-> ```bash
+> ```powershell
 > gcloud functions deploy <function-name> --runtime nodejs16 --trigger-http --allow-unauthenticated --entry-point=<function-name> --source=dist
 > ```
 >
-> Beware that the --entry-point flag should match the name provided in the CLOUD_FUNCTION_NAME environment variable.
+> Beware that the `--entry-point` flag should match the name provided in the CLOUD_FUNCTION_NAME environment variable.

 ### Github Actions deployment